sankalpsingha/CurrencyMan/docs/dev.md

 4. **Historical Rates**: Support for historical exchange rates
 5. **Multiple Currencies**: Convert to multiple target currencies at once
 6. **Enhanced Domain Mappings**: Support for pattern matching in domain mappings (e.g., *.amazon.*)
+7. **Additional Browser Support**: Add support for Safari and other browsers